alejandronanez/code-splitting-dynamic-routes/README.md

 # Bundle size analysis on catch-all segment routes

+## TL;DR

+> [!IMPORTANT]
+> Client-size routing using catch-all segment routes will negatively affect your bundle size

-1. Doing client-side routing on a catch-all segment route will increase the bundle size of that route as it will include all the components and their deps. **Next.js can't optimize the bundle because the routing happens at runtime, not at build time**.
+- Doing client-side routing on a catch-all segment route will increase the bundle size of that route as it will include all the components and their deps. **Next.js can't optimize the bundle because the routing happens at runtime, not at build time**.
-2. Having independent routes results in smaller bundle sizes
+- Having individual routes results in smaller bundle sizes because Next.js can analyze them at build time.

 ![](/build-sizes.png)